Md. Sharfuddin Ahmed

 Md.
 Sharfuddin Ahmed is a Bangladeshi physician and academic.
-He is the incumbent Vice-Chancellor of Bangabandhu Sheikh Mujib Medical University (BSMMU).
-He served as Pro Vice Chancellor (Administration) of BSMMU and Secretary General of Bangladesh Medical Association (BMA).
+He is the former vice-chancellor of Bangabandhu Sheikh Mujib Medical University (BSMMU).
+He served as pro vice chancellor (administration) of BSMMU and secretary general of Bangladesh Medical Association (BMA).

 Early life and education

 Ahmed was born in Gopalgonj in 1956.
 He passed S.S.C from Kasiani GC High School in 1972 and H.S.C from Government Rajendra College in 1974.
 He completed MBBS from Sher-e-Bangla Medical College (SBMC) in 1982.

 He obtained Diploma in Ophthalmology (DO) from IPGMR (now, BSMMU) in 1985.
-He achieved MS in Ophthalmology from Bangabandhu Sheikh Mujib Medical University (BSMMU) in 2004.
+He achieved MS in ophthalmology from Bangabandhu Sheikh Mujib Medical University (BSMMU) in 2004.